kleis-technology/terraform-training/tutorials/TP5/README.md

 Start by using the `v0.1.0` version of these modules that provides

-- A simple `webapp` _configuration_: that is, an AMI and a rendered configuration script.
+- A simple `webapp` _configuration_: that is, an AMI and a rendered websever configuration script.
 - A simple functional `cluster`.

 ### Using a module to replace a single AWS Instance by a cluster